Ashymad/mikuli.cz/content/3-design/page.md

 [facebook](https://facebook.com/LabAcoustics).

 <img width="150" src="/media/images/5hy.proto.svg"><br>
-A logo made for my old domain, in use over at my [cgit instance](https://git.5hy.men).
+A logo made for my old domain, not in use anymore.

 <img width="170" src="/media/images/Ashymad2.1.svg"><br>
 A personal logo, currently not in use.